6connect/irrpt/README.md

 accurate and maintained data and a reduction in the need to pollute the IRR with proxy-registered junk.

+More in the TODO file.

 Thanks
 ------

-Joe Abley for the very useful aggregate tool which was used in initial version, Chris Morrow for nagging me into releasing this publicly, and all the folks in the ChangeLog who helped pick out the bugs.
+Joe Abley for the very useful aggregate tool which was used in initial versions, Chris Morrow for nagging me into releasing this publicly, and all the folks in the ChangeLog who helped pick out the bugs.